vohai2003/hdp_data_tutorials/tutorials/hdp/tag-based-policies-with-apache-ranger-and-apache-atlas/tutorial-1.md

 ## Summary

-Great now that we have set up the enviroment for us to work with let's get to work assigning Tag Based Policies with Atlas.
+Great now that we have set up the environment for us to work with let's get to work assigning Tag Based Policies with Atlas.

 ## Further Reading